MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-TransportRule.md

 Use the Get-RMSTemplate cmdlet to see the RMS templates that are available.

-For more information, see Transport protection rules.
+For more information, see Transport protection rules (https://technet.microsoft.com/library/dd298166.aspx).

 ```yaml
 Type: RmsTemplateIdParameter